 4. Real estate

 And then there’s the timing of your complaints.
 Zendesk reported that support tickets submitted outside of normal business hours have the slowest first-reply time.
 The process speeds up when tickets are submitted around 9 a.m., after the tickets submitted from the night before have been processed, but before the tickets from the day have begun to accumulate.

 The worst time to call the support desk?
 Around 6 p.m., when much of the support staff leaves for the day and non-urgent tickets may have to wait 12-14 hours before the next fully-staffed shift begins, the process tends to be at its slowest.

 So what does all of this mean to you?
 I asked Sam Boonin, Zendesk’s research lead, to break it down for consumers.

 “If you go through the day, you can see that companies are very responsive to their customer requests at the beginning of the work day,” he says.
 So if you want to contact a company, the early bird gets the worm.
 If you can get your support request in by lunch time, you’re likely to get a fast response.
 The longer you wait, the longer you’ll wait.

-Calling tends to yield better results than using social media or other communication channels
+Calling tends to yield better results than using social media

 Many companies field their customer support requests via social media, but for pure speed, nothing beats a voice call.
 “Our data shows that the phone is the happiest channel,” says Boonin.
 Having a direct conversation leads to the most satisfaction.
 (Note: this doesn’t eliminate the need to keep a careful paper trail on some more complex requests.)